 The week above, I made sure to schedule time for the gym, made note of the weather so that we could go to the pool, and sent out several text messages to friends to connect.
 I also made sure to block off the weekend so that I could make family time my number one priority.

-I also made sure to update my to-do list with any new items that came from this step.
+Finally, I made sure to update my to-do list with any new items that came from this step.
 Often that means choosing workouts and putting them in my calendar, putting books on hold from the library, or looking up ideas on Pinterest.

 STEP 3: YOU’VE GOT TO PRIORITIZE